-Our Pupil Equity Fund for session 2022-23 and 2023-24 has been focused around three core interventions: the continued development of a universal, shared approach to HWB (including work with families to support that), targeted intervention to reduce the vocabulary gap through oral language development, and finally the development of The Den as a resource to support pupils and families.
-Due to the sensitive nature of some of the evaluations they cannot be included here, however they will be part of the full PEF 2022/23 Evaluation.
+Our Pupil Equity Fund for session 2022-23 and 2023-24 has been focused around three core interventions: the continued development of a universal, shared approach to HWB (with a focus upon targeted work with families to support that), targeted intervention to reduce the vocabulary gap through oral language development, and finally the development of The Den as a resource to support pupils and families.
+Due to the sensitive nature of some of the evaluations they cannot be included here, however they will be part of the full PEF 2023/24 Evaluation.
 Nonetheless, some key developments so far include:

-- Oral Language interventions, including Talking Partners and TRAiL, evidence substantial progress for most pupils.
-The benefits of a structured approach to developing oral language skills have been clear and we will therefore continue to deliver these interventions, as well as looking at class based approaches.
-The Talking Partners approach will be adapted, to allow for us to reach more pupils. - Drop-ins for the parents of pupils supported by PEF have taken place.
-In the coming session, these will be adapted to become supported sessions with individual pupils and their parents.
-This will allow for more focused support and will provide an opportunity to work with parents to help them to understand their child's areas of need and how best to support them. - Emotion Works continues to be embedded, thereby ensuring that we develop the emotional literacy and resilience that our pupils will need now and in the future, through developing a shared language and approach.
+- Oral Language interventions, including Daily Literacy Learning, Reading Recovery, Talking Partners and TRAiL strategies and practices, evidence substantial progress for most pupils.
+The benefits of a structured approach to developing oral language skills has been clear and has been delivered in collaboration with appropriate class teachers. - Drop-ins for the parents of pupils supported by PEF have taken place throughout the session, allowing more focused support and providing opportunities to work with parents, to help them to understand their child's areas of need and how best to support them. - Emotion Works strategies continue to be further embedded, thereby ensuring that we develop the emotional literacy and resilience that our pupils will need now and in the future, through developing a shared language and approach.
 In recent learning conversations, pupils spoke very positively about how much they value the importance that we place on their wellbeing and the role that Emotion Works plays in this. - Drop-in sessions on Emotion Works for parents were very well attended and those who came gave positive feedback, with many saying that these are something that they would like to see more of in the coming session. - The Glasgow Motivation and Wellbeing Profile has continued to be delivered from P3-7 as a means of monitoring wellbeing in the school context.
 The profiles are now part of the data that we use to inform planning and professional dialogue.
 Learning conversations with pupils have evidenced the positive impact that these are having and they have verified that our pupils are starting to see them are a means of planning for their own HWB needs being met. - The Den has continued to support identified pupils experiencing social and emotional needs.
-All pupils currently attending have had significantly improved scores on their latest Boxall Profiles. - One of the groups who attend The Den have achieved the green level of the Junior Awards Scheme. - Parents of Den pupils continue to attend regularly and are also in regular communication by phone and email.
-They are aware of each pupil's strengths and areas for development.
+All pupils currently attending have had significantly improved scores on their latest Boxall Profiles.